 Most of these lawsuits allege the hernia mesh manufacturers failed to warn doctors and patients of the serious complications associated with their products.
 Some also allege design and manufacturing defects exist in these devices resulting in serious injuries to the implant recipients.
 The FDA’s 510(k) approval allowed these companies to fast-track these devices to the market without taking reasonable time to research the potential complications.

 The device manufacturers’ negligence, the lawsuits allege, has caused needless pain and suffering.
 Many patients have had to endure repeated surgeries, suffer dangerous infections, perforated organs or bowels, and experience serious, life-altering pain.

 Most of these hernia mesh lawsuits are consolidated either at the federal level or state level.
 At the federal level, the consolidation of lawsuits against a manufacturer is called multi-district legislation (MDL).

-If you or a family member has experienced complications related to faulty hernia mesh, it’s helpful to speak to an experienced attorney.
+If you or a family member has experienced complications related to faulty hernia mesh, it’s helpful to speak to an experienced medical device attorney.
 Hernia mesh cases can be complex.
 They require a solid understanding of medical procedures, manufacturing issues, and FDA regulations.

 You deserve compensation for the harm you’ve suffered.
 Get a free, no-obligation case review using this form or call us at 1-800-736-9085.

 In RE: Ethicon Physiomesh Flexible Composite Hernia Mesh Products Liability Litigation, 1:17-md-02782-RWS